Head to Head Comparison: The E.W. Scripps (SSP) and Its Peers

 Summary

 The E.W.
-Scripps rivals beat The E.W.
+Scripps competitors beat The E.W.
 Scripps on 10 of the 15 factors compared.

 About The E.W.
 Scripps